You will need a building permit if you want to:

-Existing pools and spas must be registered by 1 June 2020
+- Existing pools and spas must be registered by 1 June 2020.

-New swimming pools and spas constructed after 1 June 2020 must be registered within 30 days of receiving the relevant Occupancy Permit or Certificate of Final Inspection
+- New swimming pools and spas constructed after 1 June 2020 must be registered within 30 days of receiving the relevant Occupancy Permit or Certificate of Final Inspection.

-Information search fee (applies to pools and spas constructed before 1 June 2020): $47.20
+Information search fee (applies to pools and spas constructed before 1 June 2020).

-|Lodgement of Certificate of Compliance: $20
+|Lodgement of Certificate of Compliance

-|Lodgement of Certificate of Non-Compliance: $385
+|Lodgement of Certificate of Non-Compliance

 Council is required to make sure all affected property owners comply with the new regulations and penalties will apply if you do not register your pool or spa.

-What happens next?
+What happens after you register?

 After registering your pool or spa, Council will send you written notification confirming:

-- that your pool or spa has been registered
+- that your pool/spa has been registered

-For more information, call our Building unit on (03) 5422 0333.
+If you have any questions, please call our Building department on (03) 5422 0333.